 If you’re even remotely interested in board games, you’ve probably at least heard of Carcassonne.
 There’s a good reason too.
 Since this is a tile-laying game, there’s very little setup time but you’ll get more than 30 minutes of game time.

 Later versions of the game have a redesigned rulebook to make learning the game easier, which makes it even easier to recommend.

 Looking for More Board Games?

 If you haven’t found anything on this list that speaks to you, fear not.
-We also have a list of awesome single-player board games, and all of those games work with two players as well.
+We have a list of awesome solo board games, which are also great for two players as well!